-- (2) Applications under this section must include: - (a) The full name of the applicant for the license and the location of the food processing plant he or she intends to operate, and if the applicant is an individual, receiver, trustee, firm, partnership, association, or corporation, the full name of each member of the firm or partnership, or names of the officers of the association or corporation; - (b) The principal business address of the applicant in the state and elsewhere and the name of a person domiciled in this state authorized to receive and accept service of summons of legal notices of all kinds for the applicant; and - (c) The type of food to be processed and the method or nature of processing operation or preservation of that food and any other necessary information. - (3) Upon the approval of the application by the director and compliance with the provisions of this chapter, including the applicable regulations adopted by the department, the applicant shall be issued a license or renewal. - (4) Licenses shall be issued to cover only those products, processes, and operations specified in the license application and approved for licensing.
-Wherever a license holder wishes to engage in processing a type of food product that is different than the type specified on the application supporting the licensee's existing license and processing that type of food product would require a major addition to or modification of the licensee's processing facilities or has a high potential for harm, the licensee must submit an amendment to the current license application.
-In such a case, the licensee may engage in processing the new type of food product only after the amendment has been approved by the department. - (5) If upon investigation by the director, it is determined that a person is processing food for retail sale and is not under permit, license, or inspection by a local health authority, then that person may be considered a food processor and subject to the provisions of this chapter. - (6) The director may waive the licensure requirements of this chapter for a person's operations at a facility if the person has obtained a milk processing plant license under chapter 15.36 RCW to conduct the same or a similar operation at the facility.
-[2015 3rd sp.s. c 27 § 7; 1995 c 374 § 21.
+Such application shall include the full name of the applicant for the license and the location of the food processing plant he or she intends to operate.
+If such applicant is an individual, receiver, trustee, firm, partnership, association or corporation, the full name of each member of the firm or partnership. or names of the officers of the association or corporation shall be given on the application.
+Such application shall further state the principal business address of the applicant in the state and elsewhere and the name of a person domiciled in this state authorized to receive and accept service of summons of legal notices of all kinds for the applicant.
+The application shall also specify the type of food to be processed and the method or nature of processing operation or preservation of that food and any other necessary information.
+Upon the approval of the application by the director and compliance with the provisions of this chapter, including the applicable regulations adopted hereunder by the department, the applicant shall be issued a license or renewal thereof.

+Licenses shall be issued to cover only those products, processes, and operations specified in the license application and approved for licensing.
+Wherever a license holder wishes to engage in processing a type of food product that is different than the type specified on the application supporting the licensee's existing license and processing that type of food product would require a major addition to or modification of the licensee's processing facilities or has a high potential for harm, the licensee shall submit an amendment to the current license application.
+In such a case, the licensee may engage in processing the new type of food product only after the amendment has been approved by the department.

+If upon investigation by the director, it is determined that a person is processing food for retail sale and is not under permit, license, or inspection by a local health authority, then that person may be considered a food processor and subject to the provisions of this chapter.
+The director may waive the licensure requirements of this chapter for a person's operations at a facility if the person has obtained a milk processing plant license under chapter 15.36 RCW to conduct the same or a similar operation at the facility.
+[1995 c 374 § 21.
 Prior: 1993 sp.s. c 19 § 11; 1993 c 212 § 2; 1992 c 160 § 3; 1991 c 137 § 3; 1988 c 5 § 1; 1969 c 68 § 2; 1967 ex.s. c 121 § 4.]

-Findings-Intent-2015 3rd sp.s. c 27: See note following RCW 15.36.051.

-Effective date-1995 c 374 §§ 1-47, 50-53, and 59-68: See note following RCW 15.36.012.

-RCW 69.07.050 Renewal of license-Additional fee, when.
+69.07.050 Renewal of license-Additional fee, when.
 If the application for renewal of any license provided for under this chapter is not filed prior to the expiration date as established by rule by the director, an additional fee of ten percent of the cost of the license shall be assessed and added to the original fee and shall be paid by the applicant before the renewal license shall be issued: PROVIDED, That such additional fee shall not be charged if the applicant furnishes an affidavit certifying that he or she has not operated a food processing plant or processed foods subsequent to the expiration of his or her license.
 [1992 c 160 § 4; 1991 c 137 § 4; 1988 c 5 § 2; 1967 ex.s. c 121 § 5.]